vaibhav1465/Road-To-Cp/Data_Structures/Graphs/README.md

 Disconnected Graph: A graph that consists of two or more connected components, where there is no path between vertices in different components.

 Directed Acyclic Graph (DAG): A directed graph that contains no cycles.

+Graph Algorithms
+Graph algorithms are a set of techniques used to analyze and manipulate graphs.
+Here are some commonly used graph algorithms:

+Depth-First Search (DFS): Traverses a graph by exploring as far as possible along each branch before backtracking.
+It is often used to explore or search a graph, find connected components, detect cycles, and more.